“How do I write a really good blog post that people actually read and engage with?”

 - Overly technical

 - Overly thought out

 - Longer than they need to be.

-A blog post is not somewhere to prove how clever you are, or how great your product/service is, and it is not a place to cram masses of information into.
+A blog post is not somewhere to prove how clever you are or to boast about how great your product/service is, and it is not a place to cram masses of information into.

 It is place to be human.
 It is a place to be a bit creative.
 It is a place that demonstrates the human side of your business by posting about things that your customers are interested in.